memri/pod/docs/HTTP_API.md

 Unsupported data type will yield 400 BAD_REQUEST error.

 ### POST /v1/run_service/indexers/{uid}
-Run an indexer to index an item with the given uid.
+Run an indexer on an item with the given uid.
-A 400 BAD_REQUEST error is yield when the uid is not found.